zhen-qian101/secFilingSummarizer/README.md

 # secFilingSummarizer

 This is a practice on fetching public companies' annual reports (10-K form) via SEC Edgar API and make summarization according to different topics.
-The data pipeline is shown below.
+The data pipeline is shown below (LLM module is not implemented yet):

 <img width="640" alt="datapipeline" src="https://github.com/zhen-qian101/secFilingSummarizer/assets/90771509/a0fddb4b-bd90-472d-9fc9-18babba02a09">